 Cultivating an appreciation of nature at an early age ensures the legacy of an environmentally-minded community in the future.
 The education program is led by Resource Ecologist Emily Molden with support from area teachers from schools K-12.

-The Fall of 2015 brought Ms. Molden to a variety of classrooms in Nantucket Elementary, Middle and High School as well as the Nantucket New School and Nantucket Lighthouse School.
+This school year brought Ms. Molden to a variety of classrooms in Nantucket Elementary, Middle and High School as well as the Nantucket New School and Nantucket Lighthouse School.

 Another engaging experience demystified our island’s sole source aquifer and highlighted local watersheds.
 Students observed relevant concepts and features in the field, after engaging with the water quality model in the classroom.